 Below is an example of a scroll map that clearly shows how far the users have scrolled the webpage.

 In this example, you can clearly see that the upper part of the website has been scrolled more by the user as it is in bright red color, and the bottom of the webpage has not been interacted much by the user since it is in blue color.

-All being said, these are the three types of heatmaps and in the later section, I will show you how these maps can help you improve your website conversion rate.
+All being said, these are the three types of heatmaps and in the later section, I will show you how these maps can help you in website conversion rate optimization.

 5 practical reasons why businesses should use heatmaps

-While using heatmaps for website conversion rate optimization, you have to be clear with what exactly you want to find out from it.
+While using heatmaps to optimize website conversion rate, you have to be clear about what exactly you want to find out from them.

 In this section, I will show you different ways to use heatmaps to get the answers to these critical questions –

 The Click maps help you identify what elements on your website have the highest and lowest interaction.
 With this observation, you can add or remove elements so that visitors get a good experience, and you get to drive them through your funnel without any distraction.